 A full list of provisional results will be posted on the Internet on Easter Monday and a finalised set sent to each crew shortly after the Race.
-The date of the Presentation of Trophies will also be notified at this time.
+The dates of the Presentation of Trophies, and the AGM, will also be notified at this time.